cryotato/cryotato.github.io/_pages/commissions.md

   *(Client retains full rights, music will not be distributed by me under the name "OVXX")*

 ### Budget Capping System
-Clients may specify maximum investment thresholds.
-Work will:
+With a maximum investment threshold, work will:
 1. Proceed until cap is reached
 2. Automatically pause at threshold
 3. Deliver current render + progress report